Dr. Timothy P. Loughlin, PT, DPT

 Dr. Corey A. Hall, PT, DPT, ATC, CSCS, CMTPT, TPS, CCI

 Certified Strength and Conditioning Specialist

 Certified Clinical Instructor

-Dr. Corey A. Hall graduated from Emory & Henry College in Emory, VA with a Bachelor of Science degree in Athletic Training.
+Dr. Hall graduated from Emory & Henry College in Emory, VA with a Bachelor of Science degree in Athletic Training.
 He went on to earn his Doctorate of Physical Therapy degree from the University of Maryland, Eastern Shore.

 Dr. Hall is an active member of the Orthopaedic Section of the American Physical Therapy Association.
 His treatment approach reflects modern research and consists primarily of manual therapy, functional activities, and individualized exercise prescriptions to safely return the client to their prior level of daily function or athletic abilities.
 Dr. Hall believes that it is not enough to just treat a person’s symptoms.
 His treatments also focus on educating the client on their condition in an easy-to-understand manner, preventing the recurrence of injury, and improving performance.

 Sports and fitness have always been central parts of Dr. Hall’s life.
 He played soccer throughout childhood, high school, and college.
 He continues to play in leagues in the local Baltimore area.
 In addition to soccer, he participates in multiple road races every year, to include everything from 5K to marathon distances.
 Dr. Hall also enjoys teaching student physical therapists.
 You will commonly find students in the clinic learning from him.